fmay/temp/.guides/sections.md

   positionBigBird(xBird, yBird);
 ```

+##Functions
 `positionSmallBird` and `positionBigBird` are called *functions*.
 A function is simply another piece of code that we can *call* from within our code.

 A function can take parameters.
 In our example, we are passing in the X and Y coordinates of the birds.

-In the first example, `positionSmallBird(300,0)` we are passing the coordinates directly.
+In the first example, `positionSmallBird(300,0)` we are passing the coordinate parameters directly.
 You can change these values and see what the effect is by pressing the refresh button in the Preview tab.

-In the second example, `positionBigBird(xBird, yBird)` we are passing variables, whose values we set in further up the code.
+In the second example, `positionBigBird(xBird, yBird)` we are passing variables as parameters.
+We set the variable values further up the code.

 ###DEFN:
+1. A variable is a place where you can store a value.
-A variable is a placeholder that is given a name you choose that helps you identify its purpose.
-The variable name should only contain letters, characters and the '-' or '_' characters.
+1. You give your variable a name you choose that helps you identify its purpose.
+1. The variable name should only contain letters, characters and the '-' or '_' characters.
+It should not have spaces.

-Variables should be defined (`var xBird`) before they are assigned values (`xBird=100`).
+1. Variables should be defined (`var xBird`) before they are assigned values (`xBird=100`).

 We'll move on to more interesting uses of variables in the next sections.